dakrushel/Resume_MechanicShop/README.md

 an order here.
 An Order may also be invoiced from this page, but only if it has jobs AND a technician assigned to it (preventing errors).

-Invoicing: When and order is closed you will find the customers invoice in the Resources/Raw/Invoices folder.
+Invoicing: When and order is closed you will find the customer's invoice in the Resources/Raw/Invoices folder.
 The filename will be (Date Invoiced)_(Customer Name)_(Order#).
 The invoice is meant to be a customer record of the work performed and has the total amount due so that the customer may